AntoniosBarotsis/Rss2Email/CONTRIBUTING.md

 ## Contributing to the Codebase

-Make sure to detail your desired changes in either an issue or a discussion first, then you can go ahead and start working on your fork.
+Make sure to detail your desired changes in either an issue or a discussion first, I will try to reply to them and then you can go ahead and start working on your fork.

 The way the whole different feed format is a bit weird so let me explain how that works.